 (2) Study the potential benefits of state or regional consortiums of public employers' health care plans;

-(3) Publish information regarding the health care plans offered by political subdivisions, public school districts, state institutions, and existing consortiums;
+(3) Study information regarding the health care plans offered by political subdivisions, public school districts, state institutions, and existing consortiums;

-(4) Assist in the design of health care plans for political subdivisions, public school districts, and state institutions of higher education in accordance with division (A) of this section separate from the plans for state agencies;
+(4) Provide representative cost estimates of options for health care plans for political subdivisions, public school districts, and state institutions of higher education in accordance with division (A) of this section separate from the plans for state agencies;

-(5) Adopt and release a set of standards that shall be considered the best practices for health care plans offered to employees of political subdivisions, public school districts, and state institutions;
+(5) Study and release standards that may be considered the best practices for health care plans offered to employees of political subdivisions, public school districts, and state institutions;

 (6) Require that plans the health plan sponsors administer make readily available to the public all cost and design elements of the plan;

-(8) Promote cost containment measures aligned with patient, plan, and provider management strategies in developing and managing health care plans; and
+(8) Promote cost containment measures aligned with patient, plan, and provider management strategies in developing and managing health care plans.

-(E) Any health care plan providing coverage for the employees of political subdivisions, public school districts, or state institutions of higher education, or that have provided coverage within two years before the effective date of this amendment, shall provide nonidentifiable aggregate claims and administrative data for the coverage provided as required by the department, without charge, within thirty days after receiving a written request from the department.
+Any health care plan providing coverage for the employees of political subdivisions, public school districts, or state institutions of higher education, or that have provided coverage within two years before June 30, 2011, shall provide nonidentifiable aggregate claims and administrative data for the coverage provided as required by the department, without charge, within thirty days after receiving a written request from the department.
 The claims data shall include data relating to employee group benefit sets, demographics, and claims experience.